pezonilluminati/gitbook-eagle/webhooks.md

 ## Overview

-The Eagle Status webhook sends alerts every 5 minutes, based on the user's configured services.
+The EagleStatus Webhook sends alerts every 5 minutes, based on the user's configured services.
 You will receive a JSON payload only if there are changes to report during that time period.

 ## Setting Up